profile-pic

 AI-interview Questions & Answers

 Yes.
 Of course.
-So, uh, I have around, uh, 17 years of experience in infrastructure.
-Uh, I started my career as a, uh, administrator, and, uh, after that, I moved into a virtualization environment where VMware is a 6 and virtualization environment.
-And after that, after a couple of years, uh, based on the client requirement and the technology shift happened, I moved to a, uh, cloud infrastructure.
-From the past 7 years, I have been in the public cloud infrastructure managing and architecting.
-And the current organization which I'm working for is a it's a it's a product based company, and, um, it's a Fintech company, actually.
+So, I have around 17 years of experience in infrastructure.
+I started my career as an administrator, and after that, I moved into a virtualization environment where VMware is a key component and virtualization environment.
+And after that, after a couple of years, based on the client requirement and the technology shift, I moved to a cloud infrastructure.
+From the past 7 years, I have been in public cloud infrastructure managing and architecting.
+The current organization I'm working for is a product-based company, and it's a Fintech company, actually.
 And then I've been managing the complete cloud infrastructure for the company.
-Um, ours is a multi cloud environment.
-Uh, recently, we acquire 1 of the company or we introduced a new company.
-And for that company, we created a complete, uh, end to end.
-We can say a greenfield require a greenfield, uh, infrastructure, which we created.
-It's a completely a new, uh, infrastructure based on our knowledge and based on our experiences and, uh, drawbacks or, uh, we we, uh, accumulated.
+Our company has a multi-cloud environment.
+Recently, we acquired one of the companies or introduced a new company.
+And for that company, we created a complete end-to-end, or a greenfield, infrastructure, which we created.
+It's a completely new infrastructure based on our knowledge and based on our experiences and the drawbacks we accumulated.
 And based on that, we created a complete new infrastructure for our new company.
-And, uh, I've been working for AWS, uh, and Azure, uh, and we have a a requirement for a multi cloud Doctor.
-I have completed the research and, uh, prepared a multi, uh, multi cloud Doctor assessment and provided and we we are going in that direction, actually.
-So the plan was like, uh, we have 2 companies, and 1 of the company stays in AWS, another 1 is in Azure.
-So what we we are currently doing is we are recreating a environment or a plan for ADR such a way that, uh, multi uh, 1 company, uh, uh, Doctor will be in another cloud, and the other company Doctor will be in the same cloud.
-So it's a completely across cloud Doctor, and, uh, we have a near near cloud, uh, near near Doctor as well, which is, like, uh, for the, uh, for the, uh, for smaller application or a quick, uh, for high availability.
-It's, uh, in AWS or in any public cloud, high availability is derived from the, uh, utilizing the com.
-All the multi, uh, multi availability zones, actually.
-So we are creating near Doctor as well for few applications and few applications which we found, which is very critical nature.
-And for the compliance purpose, we created a multi cloud Doctor.
-And, um, if you want to explain about the skills and everything, As I told, uh, I've been working with the AWS for almost 7 years now.
-And Azure, uh, I've been working for almost 3 to 4 years now.
-And, um, uh, I've I, uh, initiated and worked on many projects like, uh, implementing self healing, uh, mechanism for an application and, uh, creating complete monitoring setup for the for the company, a complete monitoring setup, and created a Doctor for, uh, the companies with based on the budget and based on the compliance requirement.
-And, uh, many more applications you can find, actually.
+I've been working with AWS and Azure, and we have a requirement for a multi-cloud expert.
+I have completed the research and prepared a multi-cloud expert assessment and provided it.
+We are going in that direction, actually.
+So the plan was like, we have two companies, and one of the companies stays in AWS, another one is in Azure.
+So what we are currently doing is recreating an environment or a plan for ADR in such a way that, one company's Doctor will be in another cloud, and the other company's Doctor will be in the same cloud.
+So it's a completely cross-cloud Doctor, and we have a near-cloud Doctor as well, which is like, for smaller applications or quick, high availability.
+It's in AWS or in any public cloud, high availability is derived from utilizing the company's, or rather, the utilization of multiple availability zones.
+All the multi-availability zones, actually.
+So we are creating a near-Doctor as well for a few applications and a few applications which we found, which is very critical in nature.
+And for compliance purposes, we created a multi-cloud Doctor.
+And, if you want to explain about the skills and everything, as I told, I've been working with AWS for almost 7 years now, and Azure, I've been working for almost 3 to 4 years now.
+And I've initiated and worked on many projects like implementing self-healing mechanisms for an application and creating a complete monitoring setup for the company, a complete monitoring setup, and creating a Doctor for the companies based on the budget and based on the compliance requirement.
+And many more applications you can find, actually.

-How do you ensure data encryption compliance for data at rest in the transit within AWS.
-Data.
-Okay.
-The the for, uh, for encryption purpose, we use, uh, SSL certification, TLSL certification at the load balance level for infrastructure.
-Uh, our infrastructure, our servers are in scaling mechanism.
-It we use auto scaling, and the code is in, uh, bit bucket, and, uh, we have a launch templates for it.
-So so there is not a, uh, most of the applications are in scaling mechanism.
-Actually, there is no, uh, stand alone servers, uh, independent servers are, um, which runs an application.
+How do you ensure data encryption compliance for data at rest in transit within AWS?
+Okay, the encryption purpose, we use SSL/TLS certification at the load balance level for infrastructure.
+Our infrastructure, our servers are in a scaling mechanism.
+We use auto scaling, and the code is in Bitbucket, and we have a launch template for it.
+Most of the applications are in a scaling mechanism.
+There are no standalone servers; independent servers run an application.
 We don't have that kind of setup.
-So for the scaling purpose, uh, for the encryption purpose, we we had multiple, uh, things.
-We have a, uh, SSL setup, uh, which we integrated.
-Uh, we we have our, um, uh, from the around 53.
-Right?
-Uh, we have a domain which is hosted in AWS.
-And from there, we use the ACM service, uh, where we upload the our, uh, domain certificate.
-And from there, it it is integrated to all our our services.
-This is 1 level of encryption, which is available in the AWS, and another 1 is at the uh, EBS volume level.
+For the scaling purpose and encryption purpose, we have multiple things.
+We have an SSL setup, which we integrated.
+We have a domain hosted in AWS, and from there, we use the ACM service, where we upload our domain certificate.
+And from there, it's integrated to all our services.
+This is one level of encryption available in AWS, and another one is at the EBS volume level.
 We encrypted our volumes, all our volumes in encryption.
-So this has become, uh, at the volume level.
-It's, uh, at the at the the rest, actually.
-And for the in transit, we use our SSL certification.
-But each and every applicate any any communication between those services and from the public, we it is encrypted.
-This is how we achieved the, uh, data encryption or a request, uh, complete transaction encryption in the transit.
+This has become encryption at the volume level, at rest.
+And for in-transit, we use our SSL certification.
+But each and every communication between those services and from the public, it is encrypted.
+This is how we achieved data encryption or complete transaction encryption in transit.

-What is the process to securely manage?
-Some safety configuration service.
-Secrets are very, very important, uh, for any applications or for, uh, which need to be managed very in a highly uh, secure environment.
-So AWS offer, uh, secret manager services, uh, e k services where you can have, uh, an application for any application, you can store our secrets there.
-And, uh, and, uh, with an API call, you can retrieve the data, and, uh, your application will be application can use the service, actually.
-There are different kind of services.
-KMS service is 1 of the service, and, uh, uh, this is for the applications.
-It was services you can integrate with them.
-And if you really wanted to have a, uh, for any audit purpose or other government requirement, you can have a dedicated HSM as well.
-Uh, it is a bit costly, but, uh, it's it gives you in a high level, uh, high level security, uh, security, what we call security container, uh, hardware devices, which is dedicated for you, and, uh, we can, uh, we can use that services for that.
+What is the process to securely manage some safety configuration service.
+Some safety configuration services require very important secrets, for any applications or for those that need to be managed in a highly secure environment.
+So AWS offers secret manager services, such as AWS Key Management Service (KMS), where you can store secrets for any application, and with an API call, you can retrieve the data, and your application can use the service.
+There are different kinds of services.
+The KMS service is one of them, and this is for applications that can integrate with them.
+And if you really want to have a secure environment for any audit purpose or other government requirement, you can have a dedicated Hardware Security Module (HSM) as well.
+It is a bit costly, but it gives you high-level security, what we call a security container, hardware devices that are dedicated to you, and we can use that service for that.
 Oh, sensitive configuration.
-Okay.
-Now sensitive configuration.
-Similarly, for a for for in our in for in my experience, what we did is we for an application, uh, let's give you an example of, uh, our microservices, which is running on an AKS infrastructure.
-What we did is, uh, the secrets, uh, developers or, uh, dev team, what they did is they, uh, store the, uh, application secrets or, uh, all the secrets are in the code itself.
-So that was creating a security loophole.
-So what we did is we removed all the secrets from the code and, um, uh, for the communication purpose or any there is a requirement, like, uh, for the communication.
-For example, uh, I have an application, and I need to take then, uh, data from that application and store it in s 3 service.
-So for s 3 service, we integrated with the rule based.
-Recently, we got a rule based and endpoint to use it, but before that, like, they were using, uh, they created a server, and they were using a m I'm for it, and the the secrets were stored in the code.
-So that was, uh, a security risk which we find out, and, uh, we moved that completely to have a role and the endpoint, VPC endpoint and s 3 endpoint to store the data.
-So, similarly, not only AS3 service, but, uh, any other, uh, application want to communicate or want to use a third party services.
-They, uh, the dev team required, um, and refer to store the, uh, secrets, actually.
-So we moved our moved that strategy to have a secret config config, uh, services in the EKS environment, and we stored the c or, uh, we stored the secrets in EKS.
-And every time the application, uh, which comes, which, uh, required that, uh, information, it will go to have a do a API call to an e a, uh, a secret services.
-And from there, it will get a secret, and it will be carry forward the request.
-So this is the setup we have, uh, implemented.
+Now, sensitive configuration.
+Similarly, for my experience, what we did is we removed all secrets from the code for an application, let's give you an example of our microservices, which is running on an AKS infrastructure.
+What we did is, the developers or dev team stored the application secrets or all the secrets in the code itself.
+So, that was creating a security loophole.
+So what we did is we removed all the secrets from the code and for communication purposes, we integrated with the AWS Secrets Manager.
+Recently, we got an endpoint to use it, but before that, like, they were using a server, and they were using a third-party service, and the secrets were stored in the code.
+So, that was a security risk which we found out, and we moved that completely to have a role and the endpoint, VPC endpoint and S3 endpoint to store the data.
+So, similarly, not only S3 service, but any other application that wants to communicate or use a third-party service, the dev team requires, and we refer to store the secrets.
+So, we moved our strategy to have a secret config service in the EKS environment, and we stored the secrets in EKS.
+And every time the application requires that information, it will go to make an API call to a secret service.
+And from there, it will get a secret, and it will carry forward the request.
+So, this is the setup we have implemented.

-Could you optimize cost when when scaling an application using easy to auto scaling and spot instance?
-How could you optimize cost when scaling an application using easy to auto scaling and spot instance?
-Easy to auto scaling is a, uh, mechanism, uh, which is, uh, used to scale an application based on the based on the, uh, hardware, actually.
-So for example, if I have a server which is, uh, running with minimum 3 service 3 servers in it, applicate in auto scaling server with 3 servers which are running, and I got many requests on that server.
-So what happens is if you get a more request on it, uh, it will start to use more.
-It start consuming more hardware for it.
-So and based on the CPU and memory, I will scale my, um, my applications applications, uh, based on the based on the hardware, I'll increase the, uh, say, for example, say, you'll say that, okay, CPU, if it, uh, if it grows 60% or 70 percentage of average CPU, I'll create 1 more server.
-So auto scaling is a it's a scaling mechanism for it.
-And if you so so what happens is if you implement spot in it so spot is a, uh, it's a it's a reserved instance.
+When scaling an application using easy to auto scaling and spot instance, how could you optimize cost when scaling an application using easy to auto scaling and spot instance?
+Easy to auto scaling is a mechanism which is used to scale an application based on the hardware.
+So for example, if I have a server with a minimum of 3 servers in it, an auto scaling server with 3 servers which are running, and I got many requests on that server.
+So what happens is if you get a more request on it will start to use more hardware.
+So and based on the CPU and memory, I will scale my applications based on the hardware.
+I'll increase the number of servers, for example, if CPU grows 60% or 70% of the average CPU, I'll create 1 more server.
+So auto scaling is a scaling mechanism for it.
+And if you implement spot in it, so spot is a type of reserved instance.
 It's not a reserved instance.
-It's an, uh, what we call, uh, extra hardware, which is pro it is laying at the AWS level, and they provide these, uh, hardware offer with the with the 1 third of its cost.
-60, 70 percent of cost, they'll give they will, uh, provide the spot instances.
-What you can do is you can configure in the auto scaling, say that, okay, when you want to have when you can run minimum, uh, for the for a production kind of environment, you can run servers with or the standard place.
-You know the, uh, you based on your request, okay, these are the servers which are required.
-For example, my auto scalings has, uh, 3 servers which is required.
-And at the, uh, the peak hours, it goes up to 4 or 5.
-So what you can do is for the scaling purpose, you can have an auto scaling, uh, service implemented for that.
-So minimum service, my servers will be in on demand servers will be with 3.
-And for any scaling mechanism, it will use the spot instances.
-With this, you can reduce your cost, uh, with with can reduce the cost.
-Right?
-But you need to have a mechanism, uh, or you can your application has to be in a such a way that it has to, uh, what we can it has to recover from the failure because spot instance will it will it will come, and there is no guarantee that it will stay for 1 hour or 2 hours or half an hour or 30 minutes.
-So your application has to be designed in such a way that with with the failure of the hardware, you should, uh, run, uh, the sessions, or, uh, it should be it should not be a sticky session, or it should not have any sessions which is holding at the instance level.
-If you if you have that loosely coupled architecture for your application, then we can use spot instance in productions as well.
-Else, uh, that is 1 use case for production.
-And for that development environment or in lower environment, we can blindly go ahead and use spot instances for earlier, uh, scaling mechanisms, scaling servers, or for the EKS infrastructure, Kubernetes infrastructure, everything, you can go ahead and implement Spot instance where you can have a massive cost saving, actually.
+It's an extra hardware which is provided at the AWS level, and they offer these hardware at one-third of its cost.
+They'll give you spot instances at 60 or 70 percent of the cost.
+What you can do is you can configure in the auto scaling to run servers with standard instances when you want to have a minimum for a production kind of environment.
+You can run servers with on-demand instances based on your request.
+For example, my auto scaling has 3 servers which are required, and at peak hours, it goes up to 4 or 5.
+So what you can do is for the scaling purpose, you can have an auto scaling service implemented for that.
+So minimum service, my servers will be on-demand servers with 3, and for any scaling mechanism, it will use the spot instances.
+With this, you can reduce your cost.
+But you need to have a mechanism or your application has to be in a way that it has to recover from the failure because spot instance will come, and there is no guarantee that it will stay for 1 hour or 2 hours or half an hour or 30 minutes.
+So your application has to be designed in such a way that with the failure of the hardware, you should run the sessions or it should not be a sticky session, or it should not have any sessions which is holding at the instance level.
+If you have that loosely coupled architecture for your application, then we can use spot instance in production as well.
+Else, that is 1 use case for production.
+And for that development environment or in lower environment, we can blindly go ahead and use spot instances for earlier scaling mechanisms, scaling servers, or for the EKS infrastructure, Kubernetes infrastructure, everything, you can go ahead and implement Spot instance where you can have a massive cost saving, actually.

-In which scenario could you choose AWS Fargate or using AWS EC 2 instance for running container?
-So Fargate is a managed service from AWS where, uh, you just you just need to put your code into that, and it will create a container image and everything and provide a service for you.
-So for e c, uh, so EC2 instance is a, uh, is a server where you can you create a server.
+In which scenario could you choose AWS Fargate or using an AWS EC2 instance for running a container?
+So Fargate is a managed service from AWS where you just need to put your code into that, and it will create a container image and everything and provide a service for you.
+So for EC2, an EC2 instance is a server where you can create a server.
 You deploy a code there.
-You, uh, means it's a it's a managed 1.
-You have to manage the resources.
+That means it's a self-managed infrastructure where you have to manage the resources.
 You have to manage monitoring.
-You have to manage the uh, deployment, uh, code, uh, of an any security scanning, patches, and everything on the servers.
-It's infrastructure where you have to manage it.
-And is a managed service from AWS.
+You have to manage the deployment, the code, of any security scanning, patches, and everything on the servers.
+It's an infrastructure where you have to manage it.
+On the other hand, it's a managed service from AWS.
 You just need to put your code there, and it will create the servers.
 It will manage the scaling.
 It will scan.
-And since it has it is a managed service, it will do all, uh, the, uh, infrastructure related work for you.
-So it's very easy for any small application can be implemented into the in a dockerized kind of environment, and it will take care the infrastructure back from your side.
+Since it is a managed service, it will do all the infrastructure-related work for you.
+So it's very easy for any small application to be implemented into a dockerized kind of environment, and it will take care of the infrastructure from your side.
 Hello?
-This is mostly used for easy, um, Kubernetes and with on end.
-So we have services like, uh, EKS.
-Uh, it's a elastic Kubernetes services, which is, uh, which is managed.
-It's open source Kubernetes services, which is managed by, uh, AWS, actually, the master engine and everything, uh, masters, which will be managed by AWS.
+This is mostly used for easy Kubernetes and with one end.
+So we have services like EKS.
+It's an elastic Kubernetes service, which is managed.
+It's an open-source Kubernetes service, which is managed by AWS, actually.
+The master engine and everything, the masters, which will be managed by AWS.
 You see ECS is another service from AWS where you can have a container.
-Uh, it's it's not an open source.
-It's a, uh, it's, uh, it's they took an open source version, and they implemented for the AWS, uh, AWS implemented for the managed services for container or microservices environment.
-Similarly, for the, uh, similarly, it is a managed service from AWS, which is you don't need to have any create any containers or anything.
-Just run a code, and it will, uh, it will provide a a provision infrastructure for you, and you can use that service.
+It's not an open-source service.
+It's a service that AWS implemented for the managed services for container or microservices environment.
+Similarly, for the managed service from AWS, which is you don't need to have to create any containers or anything.
+Just run a code, and it will provide a provisioned infrastructure for you, and you can use that service.
 That's it.
 Thank you.